Secure Passwords

 Try for free

-Dashlane emerged at the top of our EXPERTE.com comparison since it does everything just a bit better than its competitors.
-The web app's user interface is particularly intuitive, and the provider offers plenty of features.
-We especially liked the automatic password changer, which makes it possible to swap out weak passwords for most services with just a few clicks.
+Dashlane emerged at the top of our EXPERTE.com comparison by doing everything just a bit better than its competitors.
+The web app's user interface is particularly intuitive and comes loaded with plenty of features.
+We especially liked the automatic password changer, which makes it possible to swap out weak passwords for most services with a few clicks.

-Beyond that, the password manager showed itself to be highly reliable when automatically filling out online forms, whether in a browser or on a mobile device.
+Beyond that, the password manager is highly reliable when automatically filling out online forms, whether in a browser or on a mobile device.
 And the cherry on top?
 Dashlane is priced competitively.

 Review